Orange-OpenSource/hurl/docs/tutorial/captures.md

 # Captures

 We have seen how to chain requests in a Hurl file.
 In some use cases, you want to use data from one request and inject it in another one.
-That what captures are all about.
+That's what captures are all about.

 ## Capturing a CSRF Token

-In our quiz application, user can create a quiz at <http://localhost:8080/new-quiz>.
+In our quiz application, a user can create a quiz at <http://localhost:8080/new-quiz>.
 The HTML page is a [form] where the user can input:

 - a required name